DataDog/dd-sdk-android-gradle-plugin/docs/upload_mapping_file.md

 If you have not set up the Android SDK yet, follow the [in-app setup instructions][2] or see the [Android RUM setup documentation][3].

-1. Download the latest version of the [RUM Android SDK][4].
+1. Add the latest version of the [RUM Android SDK][4] to your Gradle dependencies.
-2. Configure your application's `version`, `env`, and `service` when [initializing the SDK][5].
+2. Configure your application's `env` and `variant` when [initializing the SDK][5].
-3. Upload your Proguard/R8 mapping file to Datadog to access deobfuscated stack traces.
+3. Run the Gradle task to upload your Proguard/R8 mapping file to Datadog in order to access deobfuscated stack traces.

 For any given error, you can access to the file path, line number, as well as a code snippet for each frame of the related stack trace.